express42/ansible-repertory/README.md

 * All tasks should be defined in roles

 ## Playbooks
-* Playbooks contain only roles, groups of hosts and files with variable
+* Playbooks contain only roles, groups of hosts and vars files
 * Playbook should contain everything needed for application to start
 * Avoid setting variables and tasks in playbooks